AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     /// (2) all global and shared memory accesses made by these threads prior to __syncthreads()
     ///     are visible to all threads in the block. void __syncthreads();

+    /// Causes the executing thread to wait until all warp lanes named in mask
+    /// have executed a __syncwarp() (with the same mask) before resuming execution.
+    /// Each calling thread must have its own bit set in the mask
+    /// and all non-exited threads named in mask must execute a corresponding __syncwarp() with the same mask,
+    /// or the result is undefined.
+    ///
+    /// Executing __syncwarp() guarantees memory ordering among threads participating in the barrier.
+    /// Thus, threads within a warp that wish to communicate via memory can store to memory,
+    /// execute __syncwarp(), and then safely read values stored by other threads in the warp. void __syncwarp(unsigned mask=0xffffffff);
     ```
     - Thread blocks can be executed in any order
       - In parallel or in series